MileHacker Logo

 One-Week Comprehensive Experience

-• Days 1-3: Wichita Mountains Focus: Follow the weekend itinerary but allow more time for multiple, longer treks and exploring different lakes.
+• Days 1-3: Wichita Mountains Focus: Follow the weekend itinerary but allow extra time for multiple, longer treks and exploring different lakes.

 • Day 4: Lawton Exploration: Dedicate a full day to discovering Lawton's attractions like the Mattie Beal Home, local shops, and dining.

-• Day 5: Turner Falls/Lake Murray: Take a day trip to Turner Falls Park for swimming and picturesque scenery, or visit Lake Murray State Park for water activities.
+• The FIFTH day: Turner Falls/Lake Murray: Take a day trip to Turner Falls Park for swimming and picturesque scenery, or visit Lake Murray State Park for water activities.

 Two-Week In-depth Exploration